 - the more networks (subnets) there are in the address space

-- the smaller these individual networks will be (fewer number of computers per subnet)
+- the smaller these individual networks will be (fewer number of computers per network)

 It's kind of like cutting up a pie.
-You can get more slices (subnets) if you make the individual slices smaller.
+You can get more slices (networks) if you make the individual slices smaller.
 More details on subnetting are given in the Subnetting section below.